Smoked Salmon Charcuterie Board

 - Add everything bagel seasoning for extra texture and familiarity.

 For a holiday version, I sometimes add pomegranate arils for a subtle pop of sweetness and color.
+Pair it with a holiday mimosa bar for a full festive spread.

 WHAT TO SERVE WITH A SMOKED SALMON BOARD